shahramg/FLSbagfile/README.md

 ```
 rosgenmsg('./ROSpackages/')
 ```
-Depending on your operating system (MacOS, Windows), you may have to add custom message folder to the MATLAB path by executing:
+Depending on your operating system (MacOS, Windows), you may be required to add custom message folder to the MATLAB path by executing:
 ```
 addpath('/Users/shahramghandeharizadeh/Documents/src/FLSbagfile/ROSpackages/matlab_msg_gen_ros1/maci64/install/m')
 savepath